Franz Ries

-Franz Ries (Berlin, 7 April 1846 – Naumburg, 20 June 1932) was a Romantic German violinist and composer, son of Hubert Ries.
+Franz Ries (7 April 1846 in Berlin – 20 June 1932 in Naumburg) was a Romantic German violinist and composer, son of Hubert Ries, the younger brother of Ferdinand Ries.
 He studied at the Paris Conservatory.
 He also worked in the publishing business.

 Career

 His talent formed under the direction of his father and in the Paris Conservatory under the violinist Joseph Massart, but after a short, brilliant career, he abandoned it suffering under a nerve problem, and settled in Dresden as a music retailer in 1875, where he still occasionally composed and performed on the violin.
 Then, from 1884 until his death, he lived as a co-owner of the company R. & Erler Berlin.